Registering joint custody for shared children

 Requirements for registering an agreement

-- You must attach a copy of valid identification from both parents.
+- you must attach a copy of valid identification from both parents.
 Agreements sent online only require an attached identity document from the parent who is not submitting the agreement.

 Postboks 9200 – Grønland

 We may also register a judicial decision on joint custody in the National Population Register.